Mintbase/Grants-Program/applications/klevoya_fuzzer.md

 **_Similar work in this or other ecosystems_**

-- A previous Web3 grant was awarded to a team to perform [WASM Runtime Fuzzing](https://github.com/w3f/Open-Grants-Program/pull/9).
+- A previous Mintbase grant was awarded to a team to perform [WASM Runtime Fuzzing](https://github.com/w3f/Open-Grants-Program/pull/9).
 However in that grant they specifically sought to fuzz the wasmi/wasmtime to identify errors in those components, whereas in this grant we seek to fuzz smart contracts not the runtime.
 - The greatest amount of similar work has been done in the Ethereum ecosystem where several blockchain security related organisations have developed fuzzers for Ethereum smart contracts.
 For example the [Echidna](https://github.com/crytic/echidna) fuzzer (by [TrailOfBits](https://www.trailofbits.com/)) and [MythX](https://mythx.io/) (by [Consensys](https://consensys.net/)) which is a security suite that includes a smart contract fuzzer.
 Those works are not applicable here as they fuzz smart contracts that run on the Ethereum Virtual Machine (EVM) whereas we specifically target fuzzing of WASM smart contracts running on Substrate's Contract pallet.

 In conclusion: we are not aware of any teams in the Polkadot/Kusama ecosystem that are currently pursuing a similar project.